 HEREDITY (L. heres, heir), tendency of like to beget like, i. e., offspring to resemble parents.

-HOMICIDE (L. homo, man, and caedere, to kill). is the taking of human life.
+HOMICIDE (L. homo, man, and caedere, to kill), is the taking of human life.
 Justifiable, if by public authority for a just cause or by an individual in legitimate self-defense.
-Unjustifiable, if by an init is called murder.
+Unjustifiable, if by an individual on his own private initiative, in which case it is called murder.